 Welcome!
 I’m Adam Walter, a web developer living in the coastal town of Rowley, Massachusetts.
 I’m currently the Director of Web Services & Technology at Vital, a digital agency in Portsmouth, New Hampshire.

 I grew up in Essex, Massachusetts surrounded by the scent of salt marsh, fried clams, and antique furniture.
-34 years later, I’m still living here in Boston’s North Shore and I can’t imagine being anywhere else.
+Over 40 years later, I’m still living here in Boston’s North Shore and I can’t imagine being anywhere else.

-Fifteen years ago I became fascinated by this new Internet thing and started playing around with HTML until I created my first fledgling website.
-At the same time, I was pursuing a degree in computer engineering and really struggling with it.
+After I graduated high school, I pursued a degree in computer engineering but quickly found myself struggling with it.
 I came to the realization that I don’t have a very analytical mind, so I switched my focus to something more creative: graphic design.
-But I knew I wasn’t an artist either, so it took me a while to find my balance between analytical and creative.
+However, I also knew I wasn’t an artist, so it took me a while to find a balance between the analytical and the creative.
 What came out of it was combining my foundations in graphic design and typography with my coding and web development skills, plus a healthy dose of love for the web.
-I use both sides of my brain every single day and I couldn’t do what I do without both of them.

-Today is a very exciting time for the web.
-It has changed so much in the last 5 years, not just because of new technologies, but the way in which those technologies are reshaping so many of the things we do on a daily basis.
-It’s a challenge to keep up-to-date with everything changing as fast as it is, but I’m incredibly passionate about what I do and love keeping myself engaged.
-I’m constantly reading articles, attending meetups and conferences whenever I can, and I always try to learn something new with each project.
+The web has changed so much in the last 30 years, not just because of new technologies, but the way in which those technologies are reshaping many of the things we do on a daily basis and how we live our lives.
+It’s certainly a challenge to keep up-to-date with everything changing as fast as it is, but I’m incredibly passionate about what I do and love keeping myself engaged.